sts10/tidy/readme.markdown

 - whitespace from beginning and end of words is deleted
 - words are sorted alphabetically

 and print that new word list to the terminal or to a new text file.
-Information about the new list, such as entropy per word, will also be printed to the terminal by default (using Rust's `eprintln!` macro).

 Optionally, the tool can...
 - combine two or more word lists